Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 For all Court of Protection applications, expert evidence must be supplied, such as a medical report from a specialist, in support of the application.

-Our experienced mental capacity solicitors can provide further advice on how and when to carry out a mental capacity assessment as well as helping you access the assistance of a professional where necessary.
+Our experienced Court of Protection Team can provide further advice on how and when to carry out a mental capacity assessment as well as help you access the assistance of a professional where necessary.

-Our mental capacity solicitors can provide practical advice and guidance in relation to all mental capacity matters and disputes, including:
+Our team can provide practical advice and guidance in relation to all mental capacity matters and disputes, including:

 If you are concerned about losing your mental capacity in the future, our team can help you create a Lasting Power of Attorney to appoint one or more Attorneys to make decisions about your financial affairs and/or personal welfare should you become unable to make your own decisions in the future.

 We also provide advice for Attorneys based on our extensive knowledge of the Mental Capacity Act Code of Practice, including providing advice on how to make decisions in your loved one’s best interests.